danbikle/rollup/README.md

 * I see the files in csv1m to be the second stage of a 3 stage rollup

-* To start on the third stage, inpsect this script:
+* To start on the third stage, inspect this script:

 https://github.com/danbikle/rollup/blob/master/python/rollup5m.py